emieli/ansible-demo/README.md

   when: "vlans.gathered | length > 0"
 ```

-By drilling into the **vlans** variable, we were able to fetch the name and ID of the first VLAN in the **gathered** list and print it in the playbook output.
+By drilling further into the **vlans** variable, we were able to fetch the name and ID of the first VLAN in the **gathered** list and print it in the playbook output.
 Entries in a list are zero-indexed, meaning the first entry is 0, the second entry is 1, etc.
 We had to add a **when** statement to the task to make sure it only runs when the list is not empty, as trying to access the first entry in an empty list will cause a playbook runtime error.

 # Idempotency